|MP 2.02.18||Progenitor Cell Therapy for the Treatment of Damaged Myocardium due to Ischemia|

-The mechanism of benefit following treatment with progenitor cells is not entirely understood.
+The mechanism of benefit after treatment with progenitor cells is not entirely understood.
 Differentiation of progenitor cells into mature myocytes and engraftment of progenitor cells into areas of damaged myocardium has been suggested in animal studies using tagged progenitor cells.
 However, there is controversy concerning whether injected progenitor cells actually engraft and differentiate into mature myocytes in humans to a degree that might result in clinical benefit.
-It has also been proposed that progenitor cells may improve perfusion to areas of ischemic myocardium.
-Basic science research also suggests that injected stem cells secrete cytokines with anti-apoptotic and pro-angiogenesis properties.
-Clinical benefit may result if these paracrine factors are successful at limiting cell death from ischemia or stimulating recovery.
-For example, myocardial protection can occur through modulation of inflammatory and fibrogenic process.
-Alternatively, paracrine factors might affect intrinsic repair mechanisms of the heart through neovascularization, cardiac metabolism and contractility, increase in cardiomyocyte proliferation, or activation of resident stem and progenitor cells.
-The relative importance of these proposed paracrine actions will depend on the age of the infarct, e.g., cytoprotective effects with acute ischemia versus cell proliferation with chronic ischemia.
-Investigation of the specific factors that are induced by administration of progenitor cells is ongoing.
+It also has been proposed that progenitor cells may improve perfusion to areas of ischemic myocardium.
+Basic science research also suggests that injected stem cells secrete cytokines with antiapoptotic and proangiogenesis properties.
+Clinical benefit may result if these paracrine factors limit cell death from ischemia or stimulate recovery.
+For example, myocardial protection can occur through modulation of inflammatory and fibrogenic processes.
+Alternatively, paracrine factors may affect intrinsic repair mechanisms of the heart through neovascularization, cardiac metabolism and contractility, increase in cardiomyocyte proliferation, or activation of resident stem and progenitor cells.
+The relative importance of these proposed paracrine actions depends on the age of the infarct, eg, cytoprotective effects in acute ischemia and cell proliferation in chronic ischemia.
+Investigation of the specific factors induced by administration of progenitor cells is ongoing.

-There are also a variety of potential delivery mechanisms for donor cells, encompassing a wide range of invasiveness.
+There also are a variety of potential delivery mechanisms for donor cells, encompassing a wide range of invasiveness.
 Donor cells can be delivered via thoracotomy and direct injection into areas of damaged myocardium.
-Injection of progenitor cells into the coronary circulation can also be done using percutaneous, catheter-based techniques.
-Finally, progenitor cells can be delivered intravenously via a peripheral vein.
+Injection of progenitor cells into the coronary circulation also is done using percutaneous, catheter-based techniques.
+Finally, progenitor cells may be delivered intravenously via a peripheral vein.
 With this approach, the cells must be able to target damaged myocardium and concentrate at the site of myocardial damage.

-Adverse effects of treatment with progenitor cells include the risk of the delivery procedure (e.g., thoracotomy, percutaneous catheter-based, etc.) and the risks of the donor cells themselves.
+Adverse effects of progenitor cell treatment include risks of the delivery procedure (eg, thoracotomy, percutaneous catheter-based) and risks of the donor cells themselves.
 Donor progenitor cells can differentiate into fibroblasts rather than myocytes.
 This may create a substrate for malignant ventricular arrhythmias.
-There is also a theoretical risk that tumors, such as teratomas, can arise from progenitor cells, but the actual risk of this occurring in humans is not known at present.
+There also is a theoretical risk that tumors, such as teratomas, can arise from progenitor cells, but the actual risk in humans is currently unknown.

 MultiStem® (Athersys) is an allogeneic bone marrow-derived adherent adult stem-cell product.
-MultiStem has received orphan drug status from the FDA for GVHD and has received authorization from the FDA for a Phase II trial for treatment of acute myocardial infarction with an adventitial delivery system.
+MultiStem® has received orphan drug status from FDA for GVHD and has received authorization from FDA for a phase 2 trial for treatment of AMI with an adventitial delivery system.